-Jordan Hopkins of Marine Academy, Plymouth, won the 17-19 year old category of ifs University College's Young Financial Journalist of the Year Competition.
+Jordan Hopkins of Marine Academy, Plymouth, won the 17-19 year old category of the Young Financial Journalist of the Year Competition.
 Entrants were asked to write an essay answering the question: What is the biggest financial challenge facing your generation?

-Today I will discuss what I think the biggest financial struggle for my generation will be, which in my opinion, is the UK’s aging population.
+Today I will discuss what I think the biggest financial struggle for my generation will be, which in my opinion, is the UK’s ageing population.

 There are currently three million people aged over 80 and this is projected to almost double by 2030 and reach eight million by 2050.
 In 2008 there were 3.2 people of working age for every person of pensionable age.
 This ratio is predicted to fall to at least 2.8 by 2033.
 The reason for this is because life expectancy has increased due to better health care, and fewer babies are being born.

-The biggest financial challenge my generation will face is an aging population..because it will affect our financial planning
+The biggest financial challenge my generation will face is an ageing population..because it will affect our financial planning

 People that work, pay income tax which the government use to pay for services such as pensions.
 When a person retires they stop paying these taxes and start to claim state pension.
 This is paid by the government by using National Insurance which is what the working population pay.
 As the working population decreases the population of retired people becomes even greater.
 The more money that the government are spending on state pensions means that the money they can spend on areas like education and transport will decrease.